WHAT WE DO

 Antibiotic resistance occurs when bacteria adapt to survive in response to antibiotic use.
 When resistance spreads through populations of bacteria, antibiotics become ineffective at treating disease.
 This is a highly complex problem involving mechanisms which affect both human and animal health, so action must be taken by many different sectors, including the livestock industry.

-DISARM will encourage various actors and stakeholders in the livestock industry to work together to share and promote strategies to combat antibiotic resistance which:
+DISARM encouraged various actors and stakeholders in the livestock industry to work together to share and promote strategies to combat antibiotic resistance which:

 Reduce the risk of spreading disease by isolating and responsibly treating sick animals and improving their environment to minimize infection.